Strangers Either Way

 Strangers Either Way: The Lives of Croatian Refugees in their New Home (Srijemski Hrvati.
-EtnoloŠka studija migracije, identifi kacije i interakcije) is a book by Croatian ethnologist Jasna Čapo Žmegač.
+Etnološka studija migracije, identifikacije i interakcije) is a book by Croatian ethnologist Jasna Čapo Žmegač.
 It was published in Croatian in 2002 by Durieux.
 An English translation by Nina H. Antoljak and Mateusz M. Stanojević was published in 2007 by Berghahn Books.

-The book describes Croatians from Serbia who became refugees on account of the Croatian War of Independence and settled in Srijem.
+The book describes Croats from Serbia who became refugees on account of the Croatian War of Independence and settled in Syrmia.